Pelochus/pelochus-homelab/README.md

 ## TODO:
 - Learn automation tools different from bash scripts (Ansible?)
 - Docker for ease of setup?
 - Think of backups automation (Rsync?)
-- Maintenance subsection in OS script? (script doing defrag, cleaning, autoupdates...)